Eitan-Lev/FomoContract/README.md

 Changes to these files can be hazardous to the repository!

 ### How to run with front end (in general):
+1. do: "npm install" from client folder
+1. do: "npm install" from client\etherum-bridge folder
+1. Migrate the contracts to Ganache
+1. do: "npm start" from client folder
 1. Use a localhost or remote "real" website, doesn't matter.
 1. Deploy the FOMO contract or any other relevant one (anyway you want, such as Remix).
 1. Keep the address, insert it to the appropriate place in the front end code (find it, has to be somewhere).